This Congress member wants to replace Facebook with text messages

 He set up the new phone number for constituents to text with the OpenGov Foundation, and he's the first elected official in Washington to use the organization's Article One-txt tool.

-Instead of going to a single phone, the messages sent to the number go to computers in Crawford's office, which Crawford's staff of 13 can respond to.
+Instead of going to a single phone, the messages sent to the number go to computers in Crawford's office, allowing his staff of 13 to respond.
 Every staff member is responsible for it, Crawford said.

 "We have to rely heavily on each other," he said.
 "Anybody at any point in time can be called on to respond."